List of scams: Green goods

 The green goods scam, also known as the "green goods game", was a scheme popular in the 19th-century United States in which people were duped into paying for worthless counterfeit money.
 It is a variation on the pig-in-a-poke scam using money instead of other goods like a pig.
-The mark, or victim, would respond to flyers circulated throughout the country by the scammers ("green goods men") which claimed to offer "genuine" counterfeit currency for sale.
+The mark would respond to flyers circulated throughout the country by the scammers ("green goods men") which claimed to offer "genuine" counterfeit currency for sale.
 This currency was sometimes alleged to have been printed with stolen engraving plates.
 Victims, usually living outside major cities, would be enticed to travel to the location of the green goods men to complete the transaction.
 Victims were guided by a "steerer" to be shown large amounts of genuine currency—represented to be counterfeit—which was then placed in a bag or satchel.
 Victims then received offers to purchase the money at a price much less than face value.
 While a victim negotiated a price or was otherwise distracted, another accomplice (the "ringer") would switch the bag of money for a bag containing sawdust, green paper, or other worthless items.
 Victims would leave unaware of the switch, and were unwilling to report the crime, as attempting to purchase counterfeit currency was itself a crime and the victim accordingly risked arrest.